sahandv/Small-Machine-Learning-Codes/README.md

+# Small Projects in Machine Learning

-This is the repository for small projects in Machine Learning We will put more scripts here as we move on.
+This is the repository for small projects in Machine Learning I will put more scripts here as we move on.
-Most codes will be posted in -testing-.
-I do not dare to publish -master- branch codes. :)
+These are some small, playground projects.
+You may use code parts.

 You may also have contributions to these codes, but please remember that: